topkecleon/telegram-bot-bash/README.md

 git clone --recursive https://github.com/topkecleon/telegram-bot-bash
 ```

-Paste the token on line 9 of commands.sh (instead of tokenhere).
+Create a file called token and paste the token in there.
 Then start editing the commands.

 ### Receive data